Rachel Blau DuPlessis

-Rachel Blau DuPlessis (born December 14, 1941) is an American poet and essayist, known as a feminist critic and scholar with a special interest in modernist and contemporary poetry.
+Rachel Blau DuPlessis (December 14, 1941 – September 2, 2026) was an American poet and essayist, known as a feminist critic and scholar with a special interest in modernist and contemporary poetry.
 Her work has been widely anthologized.

-Early life
+Early life and education

-DuPlessis was born in Brooklyn, New York in 1941 to Joseph L. and Eleanor Blau; her father was a professor, and her mother was a librarian.
-She received her BA from Barnard College in 1963, and her MA and PhD from Columbia University in 1964 and 1970 respectively.
+DuPlessis was born in Brooklyn, New York, on December 14, 1941, to Joseph L. and Eleanor Blau; her father was a professor, and her mother was a librarian.
+She received her BA in English from Barnard College in 1963, and her MA and PhD in English and comparative literature from Columbia University in 1964 and 1970 respectively.
 Her dissertation project was titled The Endless Poem: Paterson of William Carlos Williams and The Pisan Cantos of Ezra Pound.

 Career

 Teaching

-DuPlessis taught literature and creative writing at Temple University in Philadelphia, Pennsylvania, from 1974 to 2011; she has been professor emerita since 2011.
+DuPlessis taught literature and creative writing at Temple University in Philadelphia, Pennsylvania, from 1974 to 2011; she was professor emerita from 2011.
 In 2012, she was a Distinguished Visitor at University of Auckland.
-DuPlessis has also taught at Trenton State College (now known as The College of New Jersey), Rutgers University, Columbia University, Université de Lille III (France), and Rijksuniversiteit-Gent (Belgium).
+DuPlessis also taught at Trenton State College (now known as The College of New Jersey), Rutgers University, Columbia University, Université de Lille III (France), and Rijksuniversiteit-Gent (Belgium).
 She also held an appointment with the National Humanities Center in North Carolina and a residency at Bellagio sponsored by the Rockefeller Foundation.

-Drafts Project
+Drafts project

-In conjunction with teaching and editing projects, DuPlessis has been writing her "poem of a life," called "Drafts."
-Among others, poet Ron Silliman has referred to DuPlessis's poem Drafts as a "life poem":More than any other text, Drafts has made me understand the difference between the longpoem and the life poem, and I read Drafts, like (Zukofsky's “A”), like The Cantos, like Bev Dahlen’s A Reading, like my own project, as an instance of the latter.
+In conjunction with teaching and editing projects, DuPlessis wrote her "poem of a life", called Drafts.
+Among others, poet Ron Silliman has referred to DuPlessis's poem Drafts as a "life poem":More than any other text, Drafts has made me understand the difference between the longpoem and the life poem, and I read Drafts, like [Louis Zukofsky's] "A", like The Cantos, like Bev Dahlen's A Reading, like my own project, as an instance of the latter.

-Since 1985, Rachel Blau DuPlessis has been composing this "endless poem" in canto-like sections, grouped in nineteen units.
+Since 1985, Rachel Blau DuPlessis was composing this "endless poem" in canto-like sections, grouped in nineteen units.
 Their themes involve: history, gender, mourning and hope.
-The first two numbers of Drafts initially appeared in Leland Hickman’s journal, Temblor, two years before being collected into a volume entitled Tabula Rosa, published by Peter Ganick’s Potes & Poets Press.
+The first two numbers of Drafts initially appeared in Leland Hickman's journal, Temblor, two years before being collected into a volume entitled Tabula Rosa, published by Peter Ganick's Potes & Poets Press.

-Since then, DuPlessis's "life poem" project is collected in (as of March 2017): Drafts 1-38, Toll (Wesleyan University Press, 2001) and Drafts 39-57, Pledge, with Draft, Unnumbered: Précis (Salt Publishing, 2004), Torques: Drafts 58-76 (Salt Publishing, 2007), Pitch: Drafts 77-95 (Salt Publishing, 2010), and Surge: Drafts 96-114 (Salt Publishing, 2013).
+Since then, DuPlessis's "life poem" project was collected in (as of March 2017): Drafts 1-38, Toll (Wesleyan University Press, 2001) and Drafts 39-57, Pledge, with Draft, Unnumbered: Précis (Salt Publishing, 2004), Torques: Drafts 58-76 (Salt Publishing, 2007), Pitch: Drafts 77-95 (Salt Publishing, 2010), and Surge: Drafts 96-114 (Salt Publishing, 2013).
 In 2025, Coffee House Press published The Complete Drafts in a two-volume collection.

-Personal life
+Personal life and death

-DuPlessis is married to Robert Saint-Cyr DuPlessis, the Isaac H. Clothier Professor Emeritus of History and International Relations at Swarthmore College, and has two children.
+DuPlessis was married to Robert Saint-Cyr DuPlessis, the Isaac H. Clothier Professor Emeritus of History and International Relations at Swarthmore College, and had two children.
+She died in Philadelphia on September 2, 2026, at the age of 84.